In this section, we explore Serve’s key architectural concepts and components. It will offer insight and overview into:

 max_concurrent_queriesrequests at a time.

 When the controller dies, requests can still be sent via HTTP and ServeHandles, but autoscaling will be paused.
 When the controller recovers, the autoscaling will resume, but all previous metrics collected will be lost.

 Ray Serve provides a CLI for managing your Ray Serve instance, as well as a REST API.
 Each node in your Ray cluster provides a Serve REST API server that can connect to Serve and respond to Serve REST requests.

 How does Serve ensure horizontal scalability and availability?¶

 This architecture ensures horizontal scalability for Serve.
-You can scale the router by adding more nodes and scale the model by increasing the number of replicas.
+You can scale your HTTP ingress by adding more nodes and scale your model inference by increasing the number

 How do ServeHandles work?¶

-ServeHandles wrap a handle to the router actor on the same node.
-When a
+ServeHandles wrap a handle to a “router” on the

-request is sent from one via replica to another via the handle, the
+request is sent from one replica to another via the handle, the

 requests go through the same data path as incoming HTTP requests.
 This enables